Android UI Testing | What it is , How & Best Practices

 Table Of Contents

-Android UI Testing is the process of testing an android application for UI issues.
-Android’s official application store, the Google play store, hosts 2.87 million android applications on its platform.
-This number is excluding the third-party hostings which are large in number and are not on the Google play store.
+Android UI Testing is the process of testing an Android application for UI issues.
+Android’s official application store, the Google play store, hosts 2.87 million Android applications on its platform.
+This number excludes the third-party hostings, which are large in number and are not on the Google play store.
 Such a staggering number of applications gives our end-user a variety of options on a single type of application.

 1. Through Manual efforts.